Martian01/openTeamOneServer/README.md

 	> grant all on teamone.* to 'springuser'@'localhost';
 	> quit

 In this example the database is called _teamone_ and contains a user _springuser_ with password _dbPassword_.
 The database name, the user name and the password can be freely chosen.
 In a productive environment, once the database schema has been created, you are advised to reduce the granted authorizations to select, insert, update and delete.
-NB: I'm still working on character encoding issues at the time of writing.

 Next you need to add the JDBC database driver to the project.
 We have already added the following dependency to our Maven file pom.xml: